Under 2 hours

 Check the condition of your wipers at least every six months and replace once a year.
 If you live in a particularly sandy or dusty area, windshield wiper replacement may need to happen more often.
 When inspecting your wipers, lift each arm and run your finger along the rubber of the blades to feel for cracks or tears.
-Return the wipers to their normal resting position on the glass and check that the entire length of both rubber blades is touching the windshield.
+Return the wipers to their normal resting position on the glass.
+Check to make sure the entire length of both rubber blades is touching the windshield.

 If you determine new wipers are necessary:

-- Use a tape measure to measure both blades and make note of their exact length.
+- Use a tape measure to measure both blades.
+Make a note of their exact length.

-Tip: Always measure both blades as the windshield wiper on the passenger's side is often a different length than the one of the driver's side.
-If your car has a rear windshield wiper, you should note its measurement as well and replace windshield wipers for both areas at the same time.
+Tip: Always measure both blades.
+The windshield wiper on the passenger side is often a different length than on the driver's side.
+If your car has a rear windshield wiper, note its measurement as well.
+Replace windshield wipers for both the front and back windshields at the same time.

-- Turn everything off and make sure the car is in park and the emergency brake is on before attempting any repairs.
+- Turn the car off.
+Make sure it's in park and that the emergency brake is on before attempting any repairs.

-- Lift the arm away from the windshield and pull it all the way out so it remains fully extended on its own.
+- Lift the arm of the wiper away from the windshield.
+Pull it all the way out so it remains fully extended on its own.

 - Depress the tab and pull the center of the blade towards the bottom of the arm.